Pasta Making Class in Italy for Food Lovers: Our Best 10 Picks for 2025

 pasta making lass italy enjoy cooking rome pasta tiramisu

-The cooking class in Rome hosted by "Enjoy Cooking" has been captivating our attention for a long time.
+The pasta making class in Rome, Italy, hosted by "Enjoy Cooking" has been captivating our attention for a long time.
 The reasons for this are the following - the class takes place in a cute cooking studio near the Colosseum and there's an intimate atmosphere due to the small groups.
 Plus, you can choose from going at 2pm or 6pm.

 The class begins by making ravioli (those little stuffed squares) from scratch.
 Friendly chefs guide you through preparing pasta dough, the perfect filling, and sauces.
 Then, you craft the perfect tiramisù, using only the freshest ingredients.